arcbtc/where39/README.md

 Any3words is cool, but it's closed, and there is no guarantee they wont change their words :(

-Where39 uses BIP39 word list, the most distributed word list in the world
+Where39 uses the BIP39 word-list, the most distributed word-list in the world

 https://github.com/bitcoin/bips/blob/master/bip-0039/bip-0039-wordlists.md